 The tower was erected in 1962.

 The church was consecrated by then Archbishop of Belgrade Gabrijel Bukatko on May 2nd 1962.

 New organ was purchased in 1966.

-This Belgrade parish had about 6,500 believers in 1935; 4300 in 1963; 600 in 1991; and today there are about 400.
+This Belgrade-based parish had about 6,500 believers in 1935; 4300 in 1963; 600 in 1991; and there are about 400 believers nowadays.
 It has had the same faith as other parishes in the Archdiocese of Belgrade.

-Between the two wars there was a Home of the Sisters of St. Vincent de Paul, a Home of school nurses, as well as the Third Secular Order of St. Francis in the parish.
-There were also two lay Catholic organizations: The Honour Guard of the Sacred Heart of Jesus and The Holy Bread of St. Anthony.
+Between the wars, there was a Home of the Sisters of Charity of St. Vincent de Paul, a Home of school sisters, as well as the Third Secular Order of St. Francis in the parish.
+There were also two lay Catholic organizations: The Guard of Honor of the Sacred Heart of Jesus and St. Anthony’s Bread.

-There are three large niches where side altars, confessionals and chapel are placed on both sides of the central axis of this circular building.
+There are three large niches where side altars, confessionals and chapel are placed, on both sides of the central axis of this circular building.